onefrankguy/frankmitchell.org/posts/how-to-do-one-time-setup-with-chef.md

     end

 Unfortunately, there's one potential flaw with that Chef recipe.
 What if the `touch` and `test` executables don't exist?
-"But this is Liunx, of course they exist!" you cry.
+"But this is Linux, of course they exist!" you cry.
 Well, it's Linux right now.
 What if it's Windows later?
 Chef works best when you do as much as possible in Chef.
 Don't worry about OS specific details.
 Let Chef handle those for you.

 The `touch` and `test` commands are really just a way to create a file if it doesn't already exist.
 Chef has a [file resource][] that can do that.
-You also want to trigger the execution of the `initdb` commmand if the file gets created.
+You also want to trigger the execution of the `initdb` command if the file gets created.
 Chef has notification events that can handle that.
 Incorporating those ideas into the recipe makes it look like this: